For everyone who’s ever been told they need to be the best. Or believed it themselves.

 I’m the current USA National Miss North Georgia Teen, an unofficial food blogger, YA and picture book author, and the founder of A Little More.

 Anti-comparison, anti-burnout, anti-perfection.
 Yep, I said it.
-A practice for youth and teen girls who are tired of measuring themselves against everyone else only to end up hating what brings them joy, including themselves.
+A practice for kids and teens who are tired of measuring themselves against everyone else only to end up hating what brings them joy, including themselves.

 You don’t have to be a lot more.